 THE TEAM

 PASC’s volunteer elected board oversees activities and engages in wider industry matters on behalf of the collective.
-Our general manager, the only paid staff member, runs operations, and maintains PASC’s relationship and engagement with fellow guilds and industry organisations.
+Our general manager maintains PASC’s relationship and engagement with fellow guilds and industry organisations, with support from the staff to maintain day-to-day operations.

 THE BOARD